 How can I get involved with In Home Tennessee and participate in trainings and workshops?

-You can call (615) 253-4481 to speak to someone about getting involved.
+Call (615) 253-4481 or email EI-DCS.In-Home-TN@tn.gov to engage with someone about getting involved.

 How are regions keeping participants from all parts of the community involved?